msanvido/eng-managers-handbook/people.md

 ## Goals

 Your most important goal is to set up each engineer for success and have maximal impact to the team and company.
 So it is very important you clearly align with the team and engineer on what the goals are.

-Now let the magic happen, you hired smart people and let them do what they are best at\!
+Now let the magic happen, you hired smart people and let them do what they are best at!
 Now is the time to monitor and be proactive.

 Like you monitor software systems you need to keep an eye on how things are progressing, and scale things up and down based as needed, etc.